Scam Watch Roundup – General Advice to Stay Safe

 Common approaches include:

 - Phishing emails that mimic banks, government agencies, or delivery companies.
+See our email phishing examples guide for the templates that work most often.

 - Phone calls claiming to be from the tax office, police, or tech support.
+The "move your money to a safe account" line is always a scam — read the bank impersonation guide for the full script.

 - Text messages with suspicious links promising refunds, prize winnings, or package tracking.
+The scam text message examples collection covers Royal Mail / AusPost / Linkt / ATO / HMRC templates.

 Red Flags